uglow/smetrics/README.md

    - your JSON key file is generated and downloaded to your machine (__it is the only copy!__)
    - note your service account's email address (also available in the JSON key file)
 5. **Share the doc (or docs) with your service account using the email noted above.**

+## Graphing the results

+Once you have the data in your spreadsheet, you can provide read-access to allow other tools

 ## Contributing